 1. The state of your hips is never static

 While the quiz above can help give you a baseline, the body is changing, day-to-day.

 For example, when I got off my 14+ hours of plane travel to Europe, my usually open hips were crazy tight.

 If I run stairs (naturally favoring my right leg), my right hips clench up.

 One of my favorite parts of a hip opening practice is observing how much the hips change pending what’s going on in my life (physically and emotionally), as well as how different the hips can be from side-to-side.

 Even if you have very open hips, life happens.

-In fact, the top causes of tight hips really comes down to how you spend your time each day.
+In fact, the top causes of tight hips really come down to how you spend your time each day.

 Are you sitting long periods of time during the day, limiting your hip mobility for most hours of the day?
-Do you exercise regularly, often in a repetitive motion, such as with running or CrossFit (hello, power clean)?
-Do you regularly lift heavy objects, putting a major strain on the group of muscles connected to your hips, such as your gluteus, hamstrings, and lower back muscles?
+Do you exercise regularly, often in a repetitive motion, such as running or CrossFit (hello, power clean)?
+Do you regularly lift heavy objects, putting a major strain on the group of muscles connected to your hips, such as your glutes, hamstrings, and lower back muscles?

 Needless to say, our daily habits can have a big impact on our hip flexibility.
 Tightness can take hold of our hip flexors, psoas, and all of the ligaments and tendons connecting the two areas.